AdrianoGarafulic/Three-phase_power_supply_control_using_SSR_relays_and_relay_cooling/README.md

 Korisnik u ovom slučaju je imao dvije mogućnosti napona napajanja, preko električne mreže ili preko agregata.
 Problem je u tome što bi svaki put trebao fizički paliti i gasiti osigurače ili sklopke pri paljenu ili gašenju agregata koji je udaljen od razvodnog ormara.
 Omogućeno je putem sučelja aplikacije daljinsko uključenje ili isključenje napajanje mreže.
 ![](Project%20images/WhatsApp%20Image%202021-03-21%20at%2014.44.08.jpeg)

+The user has a current and historical display of the temperature movement in the relay housing as well as the cooling of the relay.

 Korisnik ima trenutni i povijesni prikaz kretanja temperature u kućištu releja kao i odrađivanja hlađenja releja.
 ![](Project%20images/WhatsApp%20Image%202021-03-21%20at%2014.44.09.jpeg)

-The user can control the cooling of the relay via the application interface and set the temperature value to which the automatic switches off the relays so that ignition does not occur in the event of overheating.
-The inertia serves to set the temperature difference at which the fan will turn off, because otherwise it would turn on and off every few seconds and the electromechanical relay that controls the fan would fail quickly.
+The user can control the cooling of the relays via the application interface and set the temperature value to which the automatic switches off the relays so that damage does not occur in the event of overheating. "tromost" serves to set the temperature difference at which the fan will turn off, because otherwise it would turn on and off every few seconds and the electromechanical relay that controls the fan would fail quickly.

 Korisnik može putem sučelja aplikacije upravljati hlađenjem releja te postaviti na koju vrijednost temperature automatika gasi releje da u slučaju pregrijavanja ne dođe do zapaljenja.
 Tromost služi za postavljanje razlike temperature na koju će se ventilator gasiti jer bi se u protivnom svaku par sekunda palio i gasio te bi elektromehanički relej koji upravlja ventilatorom brzo zakazao.
 ![](Project%20images/WhatsApp%20Image%202021-03-21%20at%2014.44.09%20(1).jpeg)